, ,

 Audrey; a geeky but beautiful, goody two shoes and a hopeless romantic.

 The younger version of me started her love life full of hope and dreams.
 How I “kind of” remember the first time I met my first real boyfriend.
 I was extremely drunk and honestly I think anyone could have kissed me on the night that I met him (but let’s not tell him that).
-A drunken night kissing this stranger seems to have been the base ingredients for me to fall in love and to start a serious relationship.

 This boy, or at the time I would have called him a “man”, loved me deeply.
 He was kind, loving and patient enough to wait until I was ready.